 ARC 302 Architectural Design Studio IV (12-0-6).
-Includes studio-based projects with emphasis on the tectonics of building structure and envelope.
+Includes studiobased projects with emphasis on the tectonics of building structure and envelope.
 Building case studies and design projects explore a range of material and construction system types including steel, wood, masonry and reinforced concrete.
 Prerequisite: ARC 301.

 ARC 311 Illustration and Rendering (4-0-3).
 (Cross-listed as IDE 311).
 Covers illustration and rendering techniques that enable students to express their ideas faster with more precise results.
 Covers freehand color drawing techniques using markers, color pencils and watercolors.
-Prerequisite/ concurrent: ARC 201, or VIS 221, or DES 160 and DES 362 or IDE 202-01.
+Prerequisite/concurrent: ARC 201 or IDE 201-01.

 ARC 316 Photography and Visual Representation (4-0-3).
 Introduces a broad range of photographic techniques and processes intended to facilitate the representation of architectural concepts.
 Explores the history, theory and practices related to various techniques.
 Investigates the roles of narrative and sequence in photography.
 Experiments with combined, montaged and repeated images.
 Prerequisite: ARC 201 or VIS 221, or DES 160 and DES 362.
-Lab/ Tech fee rate A applies.
+Lab/Tech fee rate A applies.